 The ALA Scholarship Clearinghouse (50 E. Huron St., Chicago, IL 60611) must receive the completed online application, personal statement, three references, and transcripts by March 1st to be considered.
 Recipients will be contacted by phone after June 1st.
 All other applicants will be notified by email after July 1st.

 Frequently Asked Questions

 Please review our Spectrum FAQ for more information to assist you as you review eligibility and prepare an application.
 Interested in hearing from alumni of the program?
-Watch our pre-recorded informational webinar with application tips and alumni reflections.
+Watch our pre-recorded informational webinars with application tips and alumni reflections:

 About the Scholarship

 Spectrum Scholars share in the prestige and opportunities that become available when they are selected.
 Each scholar receives $5,000 from ALA to combat the rising cost of graduate education as well as $1,500 to attend the Spectrum Leadership Institute held during the ALA Annual Conference.
 In addition to financial support, recipients benefit from peer mentoring and a large alumni network.
 Critical for long-term impact, the program offers continuing education and professional development opportunities foundational to obtaining leadership positions within the profession.

 Spectrum Scholars receive a number of benefits in addition to their scholarship funds, these include: